 - Even if the person has claimed money within 36 months, the account may become inoperative if claims return undelivered and are not claimed within further 36 months of its date becoming payable.

 Well, that is an updated version.
 That was not how inoperative PF accounts were before November 11, 2016.
 Earlier the triggering events were the cessation of employment and death.
-In case of cessation of employment, it was necessary that the employee does not take up another employment in a covered establishment within 2 months, to be eligible to withdraw the amount.
+According to Fresno-located wrongful termination attorneys, in case of cessation of employment, it was necessary that the employee does not take up another employment in a covered establishment within 2 months, to be eligible to withdraw the amount.

 For more clarity, refer the following diagram: